ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

   complete information resources.
-A client can run the base protocol on top of HTTP/2 or HTTP/3 to request multiple information resources in concurrent streams, but each request must be for a complete information resource: there is no capability it transmit incremental updates.
+A client can run the base protocol on top of HTTP/2 or HTTP/3 to request multiple information resources in concurrent streams, but each request must be for a complete information resource: there is no capability it transmits incremental updates.
 Hence, there can be large overhead when the client already has an information resource and then there are small changes to the resource.